gbif/data-blog/content/post/2024-02-06-working-with-extinct-species-on-gbif/index.en.md

 ## isExtinct

+This term is harvested from all

 GBIF has a **species search** term called `isExtinct`.
 This term is (as of the writing of this blog post) is not visible on the [web UI](https://www.gbif.org/species/search), but it is available when using the [API](https://api.gbif.org/v1/species/search?rank=SPECIES&isExtinct=true
 ) or [rgbif](https://docs.ropensci.org/rgbif/reference/name_lookup.html
 )/[pygbif](https://pygbif.readthedocs.io/en/latest/modules/species.html#pygbif.species.name_lookup
 ).

 This search term as the name suggests will tell you whether a taxon was marked as "extinct" by the source checklist of the name.
-The `isExtinct` designation on the GBIF API  only harvested from the Catalogue Of Life (COL) [source datasets](https://www.catalogueoflife.org/data/source-datasets).
+The `isExtinct` designation on the GBIF API is harvested from the Catalogue Of Life (COL) [source datasets](https://www.catalogueoflife.org/data/source-datasets) and from the other [constituent datasets](https://www.gbif.org/dataset/d7dddbf4-2cf0-4f39-9b2a-bb099caae36c/constituents) of the GBIF backbone.

 ```r
 name_lookup(isExtinct=TRUE)